Therapy for People Who Think Deeply, Experience Life Differently, and Have Struggled to Feel Understood

 - It feels like falling down a rabbit hole.
 I don’t know which way is up.

-- I feel like I’m unraveling and rebuilding at the same time.
+- I feel like I’m unraveling.

 Some describe it as hiking in earthquake country; the ground itself is shifting under your feet.